BloomTech-Labs/labs10-discussion-board/README.md

 # Symposium Discussion Board

-The purpose of the Symposium Discussion Board is to simplify online communication between employees of a single compnay
+Symposium is a place where like-minded people can come together to share and discuss ideas.

 # Table of Contents